Ismail-987/CW2024/README.md

  This is because the Observer Class is no longer supported in Java (Deprecated).
 * Changed its name to StageManager.java for convenience.
 5. ActiveActorDestructible.java
-* This class has been deleted from the code as its functionally not relevant.
+* This class has been deleted from the code as its functionality can be combined in a single super class.
  This lowers the code base.
 6.